Click on a name to skip to an individual bio:

 Laurie's leadership includes serving on School Site Councils, Instructional Leadership teams, and Coordination of Services Teams (COST).
 She has also served as Lead Teacher with the EXCEL afterschool program and as an Outreach Consultant under the California state funded school reform grant, now called the Comprehensive Student Support program.

-Robert Nakamoto currently serves as the District Coordinator of School-Based Services with the Berkeley Unified School District where he provides leadership in student support services including: Positive Behavioral Interventions and Supports, Restorative Practices, Behavioral Health Services, Social Emotional Learning, Trauma-Informed Practices, and Dynamic Mindfulness.
-He also serves as an Adjunct Counselor/Instructor at Berkeley City College.
-Prior to this, Robert worked in various capacities in public education institutions throughout the state including Mt Diablo Unified School District (MDUSD), Los Angeles Unified School District (LAUSD), Chabot Community College and the California Department of Education.
+Robert Nakamoto is Director, Student Equity & Success at Chabot College.
+Before that he served as the District Coordinator of School-Based Services with the Berkeley Unified School District where he provided leadership in student support services including: Positive Behavioral Interventions and Supports, Restorative Practices, Behavioral Health Services, Social Emotional Learning, Trauma-Informed Practices, and Dynamic Mindfulness.
+Dr. Nakamoto also worked in various capacities in public education institutions throughout the state including Mt Diablo Unified School District (MDUSD), Los Angeles Unified School District (LAUSD), and the California Department of Education.

 Marlai serves as a Cambodian language teacher and the administrator at Cambodian School of San Francisco, which she founded in January 2012, while maintaining a full time job as a Senior Accounting Manager at a private company in Emeryville, CA. In addition to teaching onsite, she produces online Cambodian lessons for students to learn remotely.